jaepang/2022spring_SKKUNetworkProject_team9/README.md

 # 2022spring_SKKUNetworkProject_team9
-The purpose of this repository is to implement Youtube Streaming Application using ns-3 simulator.BY adding buffer to bridge node, we could reduce traffic congestion on streamer and bridge connection link.
+The purpose of this repository is to implement Youtube Streaming Application using ns-3 simulator.
+By adding buffer to bridge node, we could reduce traffic congestion on streamer and bridge connection link.

 ## Overview
 <img src = "https://user-images.githubusercontent.com/56184924/171410383-c87f1a71-fa8a-47dd-94f8-e2466a224283.png" width="70%" height="70%">